A Guide to Proforma Invoices

 How to Create a Proforma Invoice

 Need to make an invoice?
-Proforma invoices are not very complicated, but it’s helpful to have an invoice template at hand when creating one.
-You can use our free invoice generator for this purpose.
+Proforma invoices are not very complicated, but it’s helpful to have a proforma invoice template at hand when creating one.
+You can use our free invoice templates or the free invoice generator for this purpose.

 As it is legally binding in some parts of the world, you should create an accurate and valid invoice.
 A proforma invoice should contain the following information: